arcus-azure/arcus.scripting/docs/preview/03-Features/powershell/azure-storage/azure-storage-table.md

 -ResourceGroupName "stock" `
 -StorageAccountName "admin" `
 -TableName "products"
-# Azure storage account context has been retrieved
-# Azure storage table 'products' does not exist yet in the Azure storage account, so will create one
+# Azure storage table 'products' does not exist yet in the Azure storage account 'admin', so will create one
-# Azure storage table 'products' created
+# Azure storage table 'products' created in Azure storage account 'admin'
 ```

 With existing table and re-create: